 Apply for funding and Hillel support to host a Shabbat or holiday meal or gathering for you and friends, student groups, your fraternity or sorority, or design a program or ongoing initiative.
-Whether you want to host a Shabbat picnic dinner, a Yom Kippur Break Fast, or a Hanukkah candle lighting; form a Jewish meditation group; organize a Jewish themed poetry slam; or have another idea that interests you – our Jew-It-Yourself (JIY) grants are for you!
+Whether you want to host a Shabbat picnic dinner, a Yom Kippur Break Fast, or a Hanukkah candle lighting; form a Jewish meditation group; want to cook your family recipe for friends; or have another idea that interests you – our Jew-It-Yourself (JIY) grants are for you!
 We’ll provide funds and supplies, and work with you to help make your meal or other idea possible.

 - Submit the application below for a Shabbat meal no later than Sunday night preceding your Friday meal.